codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="Select Git provider"
 %}

+>**NOTE**
->Notice that for all supported Git providers, Codefresh automatically creates all the webhooks needed for triggering pipelines when a commit (or another event) happens.
+For all supported Git providers, Codefresh automatically creates all the webhooks needed for triggering pipelines when a commit (or another event) happens.

 After adding the repository, Codefresh behavior is identical for all Git providers.
 You can [create pipelines]({{site.baseurl}}/docs/pipelines/pipelines/) for different Git providers in exactly the same manner.